Amphibians of Australia: Australian amphibian genera

-Australia's amphibian consists of four native families, one introduced family and one introduced order.
+Australia's amphibian consists of five native families, one introduced family and one introduced order.
 The sole species of true toad introduced to Australia which has naturalised, is the cane toad (Rhinella marinus), of the family Bufonidae.
 The cane toad was introduced to several locations throughout Queensland, and has since spread west and south.
-The introduction of smooth newt (Lissotriton vulgaris) marks the arrival of the order Urodela to the continent.
+The introduction of smooth newt (Lissotriton vulgaris) marked the arrival of the order Urodela to the continent.
 Despite being prohibited to import, they have been located and have spread considerably to various locations in Melbourne from 2011 to 2016.
 It has potential to spread throughout south-eastern Australia.

-The tree frogs, of the family Hylidae, are one of the major families in Australia, with over 70 species.
-The tree frogs are split into three genera: Cyclorana, Litoria and Nyctimystes.
+The tree frogs, of the family Pelodryadidae, are one of the major families in Australia, with almost 100 species.
+The tree frogs were historically split into three genera: Cyclorana, Nyctimystes, and the wastebasket genus Litoria.
+However, a 2025 phylogenetic study of the family split it into 35 genera, 22 of which are found in Australia.
 The tree frogs of Australia have various habits, from completely arboreal to fossorial.

-The other major family native to Australia is Myobatrachidae, consisting of 17 to 22 genera and 112 species.
-Myobatrachidae is endemic to Australia, New Guinea and a few small islands, however the highest diversity can be found in Australia.
+The other major clade that is native to Australia consists of two families: Myobatrachidae and Limnodynastidae.
+These families of ground frogs are endemic to Australia, New Guinea and a few small islands, however the highest diversity can be found in Australia.

-Microhylidae and Ranidae make up a small amount of the Australian frog fauna, with less than 20 species in Microhylidae and one species of Ranidae.
+Microhylidae and Ranidae make up a small amount of the Australian frog fauna, with just 26 species in Microhylidae and one species of Ranidae.
 The majority of the species within these families are found throughout the world, with Australia making up a small portion of their diversity.